-Our guest curators will present two programmes each over the weekend, with the remaining three programmes presented by Overnight Film Festival.
+Our guest curators will present two programmes each over the weekend, with the remaining four programmes presented by Overnight Film Festival.

 (1983, US, Dir Joel DeMott, Jeff Kreines / 120 mins)

 Presented by Overnight Film Festival and screening for the first time in the UK, Joel Demott and her partner Jeff Kreines’ legendary yet little seen early ’80s Indiana teenagers documentary was commissioned for broadcast by PBS, who then declined to show it.

 Winner of a 1985 Sundance Film Festival Grand Jury prize, Seventeen is an essential piece of direct cinema that captures Midwestern attitudes to race, class and sex without gloss or commentary.
 This American Life host Ira Glass described the film as “the most amazing reporting on a high school that I had ever seen”; it remains startlingly relevant today.

 In their final year at Muncie’s Southside High School, a group of seniors hurtles toward maturity with a combination of joy, despair, and an aggravated sense of urgency.
 They are also learning a great deal about life, both in and out of school, and not what school officials think they are teaching.

 Saturday 3rd February, 14:00

 (1998, UK-US, Dir Todd Haynes / 118 mins)